-In the frequency range from 30 MHz to 3/6/18 GHz two different antennas, a Biconic and a Log-Periodic can be used to pick-up and measure RF radiated emissions; alternatively, some Biconic-Log antennas are also available to cover the whole range without changing between two antennas, even if such a solution is mostly more expensive and the antenna size is usually bigger.
+In the frequency range from 9 kHz to 18 GHz a Loop, Rod, Biconic, Log-periodic and Horn antennas can be used to pick-up and measure RF radiated emissions.
+Alternatively, a versatile Biconic-Log antenna is also available to cover the full range 30 MHz to 6 GHz without changing antennas, even if such a solution is mostly more expensive and the antenna size is bigger.